EMBO Young Scientists’ Forum

 Students and postdocs have the possibility to present their work as short talks and as posters.
 Poster sessions and a social event provide a friendly environment for informal discussions of the policies and practices for doing world-class science.

-The next meeting will take place in 2016 in Portugal.
+The next meeting will take place in 2017 in Turkey.

 |EMBO Young Scientists’ Forum 2016||PT-Lisbon||1 - 2 September 2016|